AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 ![Update a recipient profile](assets/recipient-update.png)

+>[!NOTE]
+>
+>This limited profile editing form is provided for Beta program testing only.
+It will be improved in the future release.
+It allows the user to quickly add an email address and a phone number to any profile so that he/she can test the email and SMS channels and receive the messages sent.

 You can filter the recipients using the search field, from the **Show filters** button.

 You can also access recipients from the **Explorer** view, browse and create folders and subfolders, and check associated permissions.